yaroslav-klimuk/telegram-notion-bot/README.md

 <img width="1134" alt="Screenshot 2023-05-07 at 23 11 18" src="https://user-images.githubusercontent.com/70700647/236702742-4f479b20-dddf-4c7e-a010-283ae618b595.png">

 The bot only supports two specific users.
 If desired, you can easily add support for more users. <br>
+Each user must have their own database.
+In this example, the databases of both users are in the same account and notion integration.
+You can update the project for sync databases from different accounts. <br>
 To run the bot, you need to set up integration in Notion, create a telegram bot and chat and enter your values into environment [variables](https://github.com/yaroslav-klimuk/telegram-notion-bot/blob/39d2abacfb3adaded5cd0db7d2c5edd33b32adff/.env). <br>

 The project was written for the most part for fun and may contain errors.
 Anyway PR are welcome 🙂